-'Somebody is protecting me out there' Virginia Beach mass shooting survivor's new outlook on life
+'Somebody is protecting me out there' Virginia Beach mass shooting survivor shows gratitude with fundraiser

 “I think I was given a second chance to look at life through a different perspective.”

-To donate to Red Cross Egg Toss fundraiser, click here.
-To support Jones cause with apparel, click here.
+To donate to the Red Cross Egg Toss fundraiser, click here.
+To support Jones' cause with apparel, click here.

 Click here for our full coverage on the Virginia Beach mass shooting.